 to graduate with the technology skills needed for professional success and lifetime

 Because we recognize the importance of common software tools for a successful academic program, Bluffton has extended its licensing of MS Office to all currently enrolled students for use on their personal computers.
-Preferred installation of this software is for students to buy an Office CD from the bookstore for a nominal charge, and thus be able to reinstall the Office media if needed.
+Registered students can download this software free of charge.
 Microsoft Security Essentials is our recommendation for anti-virus software.
 The Help Desk serves as the point-of-contact for all support and troubleshooting during regular business hours.
 Please contact the Help Desk (firstname.lastname@example.org or ext.
 3600) if you have questions or need support.

 The director of the center also serves as the counselor for disability services.

 Bluffton University does not discriminate against qualified students with disabilities.
 The mission of disability services at Bluffton University is to ensure that qualified students with disabilities are provided access to all programs in order to maximize their educational potential, develop independence to the fullest extent possible and perform at a level limited only by their abilities, not their disabilities.
 Any qualified student with disabilities who seeks modifications in accordance with the Rehabilitation Act of 1973, such as academic adjustments or auxiliary aids or services, must submit a request to the university's counselor for disability services.
 The counselor for disability services will work with the student and other persons as necessary to determine the appropriate modifications.
-The office of the Section 504 Coordinator/counselor for disability services is located in the Learning Resource Center and can be reached at extension 3215.
+The office of the counselor for disability services is located in the student life office and can be reached at extension 3248.

 Many departments provide tutoring services free of charge for both departmental and general education courses.
 Students needing tutoring services should ask their instructors about tutoring services provided for their courses.
 Students also can consult with the appropriate department chair or the Learning Resource Center.